 "It was one of the things that we wanted to make sure of, that it was in a location that was on a lower channel that would be more accessible," A's vice president of communications and broadcasting Ken Pries said.

 Beginning today, CSNCA will air on channel 89 on Comcast systems.
-CSNCA still is negotiating with its other distributors such as Astound, DIRECTV and the DISH Network to make the channel available to all subscribers by the start
+CSNCA still is negotiating with its other distributors such as Astound, DIRECTV and the DISH Network to make the channel available to all subscribers by the start of the season.

 "We are making our improved A's coverage on Comcast SportsNet California available to all distributors and are making the necessary procedural changes to move the A's to their new home," Comcast SportsNet vice president Tim Fitzpatrick said.
 "We are confident that we will complete this process with our distribution partners in a rapid and timely manner."